Institutional Biosafety Committee (IBC) Charter

 The IBC will normally conduct meetings on the first Wednesday of every month.
 In the event of a University holiday, or other scheduling conflict, the meeting will be postponed to the next Wednesday.
 Additional meetings may be called as required.
 A proposed agenda will be developed and distributed before the meeting by the University Biological Safety Officer or his/her designee.
 Meeting minutes will be taken by the Biological Safety Officer or his/her designee to accurately reflect the topics of discussion.
 Meeting minutes will be reviewed, approved by the members, and maintained on file at EHS.

 Procedures for Defining a Quorum

 In the event that the IBC chair must be absent, he/she will request another committee member to serve as chair during the absence.
-Meetings will proceed with no less than five members present, and must contain at least two members from the UNC-CH faculty.
+Meetings will proceed with no less than five members present, and must contain at least two members from the University faculty.
 A quorum is declared at the beginning of each meeting and consists of the committee members in attendance.
 All IBC members are voting members.
 Decisions such as approval of research projects or policies are approved when a majority of IBC members present vote for approval.
 If a quorum is not met, the meeting will be adjourned and rescheduled when feasible.